jvenkat255/gradle-git-sonarqube/README.md

 [.travis.yml](https://github.com/SonarSource/sq-com_example_java-gradle-travis/blob/master/.travis.yml)
 files of this project to see it in practice.

-Checking PR on multi branch pipeline
+Checking PR on multi branch pipeline In jenkins